swisstopo/swissgeol-assets-dataextraction/README.md

 ```bash
 mlflow ui
 ```
-4. (optional)
-If you decide to use a model, either download the pretrained model from the [S3 bucket: stijnvermeeren-assets-data ](https://eu-central-1.console.aws.amazon.com/s3/buckets/stijnvermeeren-assets-data?region=eu-central-1&bucketType=general&tab=objects), or train it yourself as described in [Train your Model](## Train your Model)
-If you choose to use a model:
+4. (optional) If you choose to use a model:
 - Option A: Download a pre-trained model from the [S3 bucket: stijnvermeeren-assets-data ](https://eu-central-1.console.aws.amazon.com/s3/buckets/stijnvermeeren-assets-data?region=eu-central-1&bucketType=general&tab=objects).
 - Option B: Train your own model as described in [Train your Model](#train-your-model).
 5. Run the classification: